teozoia/CHIP9/README.md

 };
 ```

-After some reserch on the web I found an easy-to-use library for grapich and multimedia in C++ called _SDL_ (Simple Directmedia Layer) available for Mac, Windows and Linux; the library has been installed through Xcode framework manager.
+After some research on the web, I found an easy-to-use library for graphics and multimedia in C++ called _SDL_ (Simple Directmedia Layer) available for Mac, Windows and Linux; the library has been installed in the project through Xcode framework manager.
 The integration with _CHIP9_ was not easy because SDL has been implemented when all the functionality has been already consolidated.
-The main grapichal library cycle are:
+The main graphical library cycle are:

 ```c++
 while(application.isRunning()){